vainolo/learning-python/README.md

 world
 ```

 Python does not support _data encapsulation_.
 Data inside a class instance can be accessed by any that has a handle to that instance.
+By convention, if a class attribute's name start with `_` then this atribute should be treated as non-public and should not be used outside of the class.

 Classes can be _inherited_.
 All attributes of the base class are available in the derived class.
 The derive class can also override attributes of the base class.
 It is possible to reference a method of the base class of a derived class using `BaseClass.method(self, arguments)`.
 When an attribute is referenced, it is searched in the instantiated class.
 If it doesn't exist there, the search is done recursively on base classes until found (or not).